 MIT chapter of Phi Beta Kappa Society inducts 80 students

-Seniors combine the very best of humanities + science scholarship
+Seniors represent the very best of liberal arts undergraduate scholarship

-“This year's inductees represent the very best of MIT, in the sense that they have excelled not only at technical subjects, but also at the humanities, arts, and social and natural sciences.”
+“This year's inductees represent the very best of MIT, in the sense that they have excelled not only at technical subjects, but also at the humanities, arts, and social and natural sciences — the liberal arts."

 The Phi Beta Kappa Society, the nation’s oldest academic honor society, held its MIT induction ceremony on Thursday, June 4, 2015, admitting 80 graduating seniors into the MIT chapter, Xi of Massachusetts.